ChrisChinchilla/Chip-Shop/_concepts/search_x.md

 ---
 layout: concept
-title: Search X for Y
+title: Search X
 ---

-Look through the 'x' cards until you find a card of type 'y'.
+Look through the revelant card deck until you find a card of type 'x'.
 Afterwards shuffle the cards you saw back into the deck.

+If there are multiple 'search' concepts, then search the deck until you find the first mentioned.